marinosrt/marinosrt/README.md

 ###

-<h3 align="center">👩 💻  About Me</h3>
+<h3 align="left">My name is Marina :)

-<h3 align="left">Coming with an audiovisual background, I decided to change my future and dare to bet into the vast software world. <br>I just finished a Backend Developer Bootcamp, and I am eager to jump into this exciting learning process to keep learning and discovering new technologies.</h3>
+  Coming with an audiovisual background, I decided to change my future and dare to bet into the vast software world.
+  <br>I just finished a Backend Developer Bootcamp, and I am eager to jump into this exciting learning process to keep learning and discovering new technologies.</h3>

 ###

-<p align="left"></p>

-###

-###

-<p align="left">- 🔭 I’m working as Java Backend Developer in a IT Academy Challenge Landing Page project.<br>- 📚 I'm currently diving deeper into Java Reactive programming skills.<br>- ⚡ In my free time I dedicate my time to nature, books and sailing the seas.
-Trying to stay versatile for when the AI rules us all.</p>

-###

-###

-<h3 align="center">🎯 Language and tools</h3>
+<p align="left"></p><h3 align="center">🎯 Language and tools</h3>

 ###